mirinnes/network-stars/README.md

 # I developed a nested interactive network !

-It was super fun and very challanged.
+It was super fun and very challenging.
 Somewhen I was afraid of not making it 😱

 ### But finally It works!
 Check it out